aeron-cap/University_Shop/README.md

 # University_Shop
-Book and Uniform ordering System developed using Java and SQL Database.
+Book and Uniform ordering System developed using Java Swing and SQL Database.

 _Poster to follow_